-We are a non-profit project located in a residential neighborhood.
-Access to the garden and its products and services is limited to members — though anyone can become a member!
+We are a non-profit project supported by donations from our members.
+Most of our products and services are offered directly on-site and available only to members — though anyone can become a member!

-Membership is $50 per year.
-Members have access to our weekly Produce Stand during the summer, as well as opportunities to participate in fun events and garden activities throughout the year.
+Members get access to our weekly market during the summer, discounts on classes and workshops, and opportunities to participate in fun events and garden activities throughout the year.

 Ready to Join?